Jimmy Choo Creative Director Sandra Choi on Career Milestones & Meeting Michelle Obama

 On the biggest breakthrough:

 “The moment I heard we had sold 1 million pairs of shoes was an enormous achievement for me.
-A personal moment was being invited by Michelle Obama to a reception for designers she worked with at The White House, that memory and experience will last with me forever and is something I am proud to tell my children about.”
+A personal moment was being invited by Michelle Obama to a reception for designers she worked with at The White House.
+That memory and experience will last with me forever and is something I am proud to tell my children about.”

 Things she would have done differently:

-“I sometimes regret not finishing my fashion degree at Central St Martins as I missed out on some of those great relationships you make with your peers.
-But the good thing about working in London is I am now able to catch up with them, there’s a wonderful sense of camaraderie amongst the London designers.”
+“I sometimes regret not finishing my fashion degree at Central St Martins, as I missed out on some of those great relationships you make with your peers.
+But the good thing about working in London is, I am now able to catch up with them; there’s a wonderful sense of camaraderie amongst the London designers.”

 On whether women do enough to support other women:

 “I think it depends on the industry.
 There is more and more awareness around this these days.
-I like to think I do, but I also believe I am gender equal in my approach.”
+I like to think I do, but I also believe I am gender-equal in my approach.”

 On recent challenges: